damasceno-dev/nlw20Agents/DEPLOYMENT.md

 7. Wait for completion (~5-10 minutes)

 This workflow will automatically:
-- 🪣 **Create S3 bucket** for Terraform state (with versioning, encryption, and lifecycle rules)
+- 🪣 **Create S3 bucket** for Terraform state if not exists (with versioning, encryption, and lifecycle rules)
 - ✅ Create or detect existing GitHub OIDC Provider in your AWS account
 - ✅ Create project-specific OIDC role with least-privilege policies
 - ✅ Set up secure GitHub → AWS authentication
-- ✅ Configure everything with proper tagging and cost optimization
+- ✅ **Create tf-cleanup-role** for cleaning up the s3 state bucket (if not exists)
+  - solving chicken-and-egg problem with IAM role: OIDC role needs terraform state bucket to get properly deleted, and S3 needs an OIDC role to get deleted as well.
+  - This cleanup role is shared accross projects and it serves only to delete the S3 bucket that has the terraform state for this project.
+  - This role is created automatically if it doesn't exist.

 **What Gets Created:**
 - **S3 Bucket**: `{prefix}-terraform-state-unique1029` (automatic!)